 I grew up with dogs and have always loved and felt a great affinity for them.
 I qualified as a Dog Training Instructor with the Cambridge Institute of Dog Behaviour Training (CIDBT) in 2013 and as a Dognition trainer (the research organisation set up by Brian Hare, author of The Genius of Dogs).
 Prior to this,in 2010 I worked part time at Woodgreen Animal Shelter’s dog section for 18 months where I gained a lot of experience and received training in basic dog behaviour and communication, including clicker training and SATS.
 Following this I undertook more independent study, including Level one Reiki Healing for dogs, a 2 day intensive training as a dog trainer with Steve Mann from Think Dog before qualifying with CIDBT.
 I have also completed an online course run by Brian Hare at Duke University on Dog Emotion and Cognition.

 In 2016, I was accepted as a student member of the Institute of Modern Dog Trainers (IMDT) and have now completed their Analysis and Application.
 Understanding and Working with Canine Behaviour course which has given me OCN Level 4 Accreditation “Canine Behaviour Analysis and Consultancy”.
+I am now a full member of IMDT and a member of Pet Professional Network, both of which have a strict code of conduct supporting positive, force free, scientific approaches to dog training and behaviour.

 I believe that having clear communication between you and your dog is an essential foundation to a good relationship.
 A strong working relationship built on trust and mutual respect will provide years of happiness and fulfillment for you and your dog.